dmiles77/miles-tree-map-live/README.md

 - **Custom Node Rendering**: Visualize nodes with custom components and icons
 - **Animation Controls**: Adjust animation duration and other visual effects
 - **Layout Options**: Configure padding, border radius and other styling options
+- **Responsive UI**: Collapsible control panel that works on both desktop and mobile devices

 ## Getting Started